Leroy Drumm: List of recorded songs

 Drumm began writing in 1952.
 In 1961 he was introduced to Pete Goble in a bar one night.
-Leroy showed Pete the lyrics he had been writing and Pete said they didn't make any sense.
+Leroy showed Pete the lyrics he had been writing and Pete said they did not make any sense.
 In Leroy's own words, Pete said "They was garbage, and a waste of his time to even look at them".
-Leroy was disgusted with these sort of comments, and he gave all the lyrics he had in a folder (about 200–250) "to a guy in the bar that night".
+Leroy was disgusted with these sorts of comments, and he gave all the lyrics he had in a folder (about 200–250) "to a guy in the bar that night".
 He said "By doing this, I guess it was to assure myself that I'd no longer try to do something that I'd had no success at."
 In 1971, Pete reached out to Leroy to come co-write with him on songs.
 He had a successful run at writing some top songs in the 10 years since 1961 to include "Big Spike Hammer" with Bobby Osborne.
-Once Leroy and Pete started writing it all became a reality for Leroy, and since then his songs have been recorded by various notable artists.
+Once Leroy and Pete started writing, it all became a reality for Leroy, and since then his songs have been recorded by various notable artists.
 In 1974, Drumm had four songs recorded on the Country Gentlemen's album Remembrances & Forecasts, "Willow Creek Dam", "Delta Queen" about the actual river boat the Delta Queen, "Billy McGee The Drummer Boy", and "Circuit Rider".
 In 1976 he was honored to have the Country Gentlemen use his song "Joe's Last Train" as the title track of their next album and the song "This Land Must Die" was on that same album.

 In 2006 The Complete Vanguard Recordings was released and the four tracks of Leroy's were used from Remembrances & Forecasts.

 One of his last projects with Stacy Richardson was a favor for a World War II veteran named Private James W. Bozeman who went to church with Stacy.
 Leroy was asked to write a song about the Battle of the Bulge and the account from a combat medics point of view in the 94th Infantry Division.
 His lyrics composed with Stacy's melody was posted on the 94th Infantry Division's website as a tribute to American heroes who fought and died in World War II.